The Net Promoter Score (NPS) is a widely used customer research metric for understanding how satisfied your customers are.

 - 14% send surveys every six months

-53% of marketers send NPS surveys to all their customers
+53% of companies send NPS surveys to all their customers

 Next, we asked the companies about who they survey.

-More than half of marketers, at 53%, survey all of their customers at regularly scheduled times.
+More than half of marketers, at 53%, survey all of their customers regularly.

 Others were a bit more selective: